By Joni Lindquist

 - Build your network – this is typically very difficult, as most of us are so busy doing our jobs that we may not have time to build strong connections.
 However, relationships help us get promoted and find new jobs.
 Don’t wait until you need a network to build one.
 Call people, go to coffee, or grab a quick breakfast.
 I suggest setting a goal.
 For example, make two relevant connections per month.
 This would get you more than 20 connections per year – not much, but it’s a start.
 Then grow from there.
 One per week would be a more aggressive goal.
 Simply start, and then find time to fit in these connections.
 This network may enrich your career.

 The tradition of New Year’s resolutions can be daunting, especially when it comes to your job.
 Hopefully, by following the steps above, you can at least make a start.
 The most important lesson is to simply take the first step.
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –email@example.com, (913) 345-1881.
+For help on how to build your personal career plan, schedule a meeting by clicking below, contact Joni Lindquist –firstname.lastname@example.org, or call (913) 345-1881.